nodejs/node/doc/api/child_process.md

 The `child_process.spawn()` method spawns a new process using the given `command`, with command line arguments in `args`.
 If omitted, `args` defaults to an empty array.

+**Note: If the `shell` option is enabled, do not pass unsanitised user input to this function.
+Any input containing shell metacharacters may be used to trigger arbitrary command execution.**

 A third argument may be used to specify additional options, with these defaults: